Skip to navigation Skip to content

 • Fee reduction amount: will be populated once coding completed and appear in a table on Hardship summary screen, including CPI changes

-• Reason: select most appropriate from list
+• Reason: select most appropriate from dropdown menu

 • Select Submit

-• Receipt will confirm successful coding and table will show fee reduction amounts for each CPI date
+• Receipt will confirm successful coding, and table will show fee reduction amounts for each CPI date

 To view a completed hardship assessment in ACSP including fee table and notes, go to Hardship summary and select hyperlink in Status column for current hardship.